altvod/pymander/README.rst

 .. code-block:: python

+    from pymander.contexts import StandardPrompt
-    from pymander import StandardPrompt, run_with_context
+    from pymander.commander import run_with_context

     run_with_context(
         StandardPrompt([